CirQuS-UTS/QuanGuru/README.md

 QuanGuru (pronounced Kangaroo) is a Python library for Quantum Sciences.
 It is still under-development, and the rough development plan is provided below.
-This first module consists of tools for numerical simulations of Quantum systems, and it consists of two main sub-modules: (i) QuantumToolbox, and (ii) classes.
+This first module consists of tools for numerical simulations of Quantum systems, and it consists of two main sub-modules: (i) QuantumToolbox, and (ii) classes (objects for OOP, module to be renamed later).
 QuantumToolbox consists **purely of Python functions** (no other objects) that create and/or use **matrices**.
 The module classes (to be renamed later) contains classes to create flexible, simple, and object-oriented simulation scripts.
 Classes uses QuantumToolbox for matrix operations, and QuantumToolbox can be used as a standalone library to carry the same simulations.